GOD WANTS YOU IN HEAVEN

 Salvation is by the Forgiveness of Our Sins

 Salvation is only found in the forgiveness of our sins, since “all have sinned and are deprived of the glory of God” (Romans 3:23).
-And if we aren’t sorry, truly sorry, for any sin, we reject Eternal Life to stay in that sin.
+And if we aren’t sorry, truly sorry, for any sin, even one, we reject Eternal Life to stay in that sin.
+We can’t love both God and sin.

 Oh, “how few the Elect are” as St. Jerome, Doctor of the Church, warns us in his commentary on Matthew.
-The tragic reality is, we don’t need to have true sorrow for just some of our sins, but we must grow in faith to have it for ALL of them.
+Even if we do grow in faith to gain true sorrow for some sins, we must know we need to grow in faith to have it for ALL of them and sadly so few do.

 Sadly, our confessions, if we make them, for most, are simply done in word alone.
 Our hearts aren’t truly sorry for our great offenses committed against God, because we aren’t doing what is necessary to change.

 “Many, I tell you, will attempt to enter [Heaven] but will not be strong enough [for we lack a saving faith]” (Luke 13:23-24).

-So we can begin to see our errors in thinking, so the devil won’t own us for all eternity, please ask ourselves, “How can we be truly sorry for sinning if we aren’t even working with all of our heart to stop?”
-What kind of sorrow is that?…I tell you, it isn’t true.
+So we can begin to see our errors in thinking, so the devil won’t own us for all eternity, please honestly ask ourselves, “Are we truly ready to suffer any affliction than to sin in the slightest way against Our Beloved Creator?”
+If not, we don’t have true contrition for all of our sins…self-love still abounds.

 “We must be ready to suffer anything rather than fall back into those sins which we have just confessed.
 People should be able to see a complete change in us; otherwise we have not merited absolution (not been forgiven).

 –St. John Vianney (Sermons of the Cure of Ars, Merit Absolution)

-God who reads our hearts (cf. Luke 16:15), knows most of us simply don’t hate many of our offences against Him enough to be truly sorry for them especially since we aren’t continuously and correctly seeking His transforming grace, making resolutions and amending our ways.
+God who reads our hearts (cf. Luke 16:15), knows most of us simply don’t hate many of our offences against Him enough to be embarrassed, to be taken advantage of, to be ridiculed, to work hard, etc. rather than sin against Our Beloved Lord.
+We suffer from much self-love and aren’t continuously and correctly seeking His transforming grace, making resolutions and amending our ways.